HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-visit-plans.md

 One of the more complex scenarios we need to deal with are [treatment cycles](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/treatment-cycle); these are repeatable episodic sets of encounters, usually in oncology studies.
 The structure of cycles may change over the progression of the studies; different encounters or activities occur based on the protocol.
 The status of the patient is evaluated at the end of each cycle, usually against a standard criteria like RECIST.
 The progression of the disease is the key determinant to whether the patient will continue to stay in the study (alongside all other safety measures discussed).

-Some examples are shown here:
-[INSERT SAMPLE SOA here]

-Examples of Oncology Cycles:
+Some examples of Oncology Cycles:

 - 3-Week Cycle (e.g., 1-5-9 Schedule)
   - Treatment Period: A patient receives chemotherapy on days 1, 5, and 9.